grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/file/read.md

 ---
 title: 'read'
-excerpt: 'the read method is used to read a chunk of the file.'
+description: 'the read method is used to read a chunk of the file.'
 weight: 20
 ---